Parkinson, Queensland: Geography

-Parkinson is 23.0 km by road south of the Brisbane GPO and borders Logan City.
+Parkinson is 23.0 km by road south of the Brisbane CBD and borders Logan City.

 The eastern boundary of Parkinson is marked by the Mount Lindesay Highway.
 The western boundary is aligned with the Sydney–Brisbane rail corridor.
 The Logan Motorway bisects the suburb.
 The northern half is mostly residential in nature with some parkland.
 The south remains uncleared with some industrial development emerging in the southeast corner.
 This corner of Parkinson is the southernmost part of the City of Brisbane.

 History

 The suburb was named after railway engineer Henry Parkinson on 12 June 1972 by the Queensland Place Names Board.

 The suburb was predominantly bushland for many years, with urban development beginning in the mid 1990s.
 By 2003, most of the northern areas of the suburb were developed into low density residential with further developments continuing in the western portion of the suburb.
 These final residential developments were completed in 2008.
 An industrial estate was developed in the south eastern corner of the suburb in 2009.

 On 13 October 2011, Parkinson experienced an intense local thunderstorm with damaging winds, large hail and heavy rainfall.
 This thunderstorm was unusual compared to other storms which commonly occur in the area, due to the significant amount of hail accumulation which occurred throughout the suburb.
 This storm caused local flash flooding, roofs and ceilings to collapse, damaged cars and power outages.
 Some accumulations of ice from the storm had not melted 24 hours after the event.